THartmanOfTheRedwoods/Java-Assignment-005-F2023/README.md

     * What parameters does it require, and what are the parameter(s) datatype(s)?
     * Describe for me how the body of the method executes (i.e. its flow of execution).
     * How do the format specifiers differ than what you've seen before and what do they do?
+* getUnitChoice is a public, class method which requires no parameters and returns a String.
+* I'm having a hard time finding documentation about the negative modifier in %-4s, but I would assume the "-" appends the spacing to the inverse position, or after the input.
+* It creates a neatly formatted table of options, however I don't quite understand why "To quit" is right-justified, when it has the same spacing as the previous options but fewer characters to populate the line.
 ## Part 2: - Implement Missing Method: convertK2F
 This Part is aimed at teaching you to use methods and code you have to add new functionality to existing code.
 In this case you will add the missing conversion method, but you don't need to know math :-)
 * Hint: You can use existing methods!